SoftwareKitchen/MovieKt/README.md

 * Image
   * ImageSlideshowVideoClip - Clip with multiple images switching
   * StaticImageVideoClip - Clip with a single image
+  * SVGVideoClip - Clip that paints a SVG
 * Shape
   * ArrowVideoClip - An arrow
   * Dynamic2DSceneVideoClip - 2D animations